amilajack/alfred/README.md

   name: 'babel',
   // The (optional) interface that this skill will implement.
 A skill uses an interface
   // when it is able to replace an existing subcommand.
 For example, both the
-  // alfred-skill-parcel and alfred-skill-webpack skills, which both register a 'build'
+  // @alfredpkg/skill-parcel and @alfredpkg/skill-webpack skills, which both register a 'build'
   // subcommand, will both implement @alfredpkg/interface-build.
 Implementing it will require
   // them to adhere to a shared set of calling conventions such as flags, subcommands, etc. In
   // the case of babel, no interface will be implemented because babel will not be invoked directly